banzai-io/docstr_coverage/README.md

 Docstr-Coverage
 ===============

-If the health of your documentation is in dire straits, `docstr-coverage` will see you now.
+If the health of your documentation is in dire straits, `django-docstr-coverage` will see you now.

-`docstr-coverage` is a simple tool that lets you measure your Python source code's [docstring](http://www.python.org/dev/peps/pep-0257/#what-is-a-docstring) coverage.
+`django-docstr-coverage` is a simple tool that lets you measure your Python source code's [docstring](http://www.python.org/dev/peps/pep-0257/#what-is-a-docstring) coverage.
 It can show you which of your functions, classes, methods, and modules don't have docstrings.
 It also provide statistics about overall docstring coverage for individual files, and for your entire project.

 It's based on docstr-coverage:

 * **Source:** https://github.com/HunterMcGushion/docstr_coverage
 * **Documentation:** [https://docstr-coverage.readthedocs.io](https://docstr-coverage.readthedocs.io/en/latest/api_essentials.html)

-Current version applies support for Django project (requires Django >= 1.11):
+Current version applies support for Django project (requires Django >= 1.11), add `docstr-coverage` to your `settings.INSTALLED_APPS` to use Django manage command:

-##### Django manage command to measure the coverage against full project:

 Example:
 -------